Skip to content

 allowlist:

-Never add a domain to the HTTP allowlist in a rule you did not write and audit yourself.
-An allowlisted domain gives that rule read access to your AST data.
+Never add a domain to the allowlist for a rule you didn’t write and audit yourself — an allowlisted host gives that rule read access to your AST data.
+Wildcards (*.example.com) widen the trust boundary to every subdomain; use exact hosts when you can.

 Key Takeaways

-• Each rule invocation gets a fresh LuaU VM, no shared state, no inter-rule communication.
+• Each rule invocation gets fresh state — no shared globals, no inter-rule communication.